WASdev/sample.SpringBootWebsocket/README.md

 After modifying our POM, the next step is to create a `server.xml` file and add our server configuration.
 By default, this file should be located at `src/test/resources/server.xml`, although you can modify this by changing the `configFile` configuration parameter in the `liberty-maven-plugin` (we provide this code in our example above, although it is commented out because we're using the default location for this sample project).

-Once you have created your `server.xml`, add the following code:
+Once you have created your `server.xml` file, add the following code:

 ```
 <?xml version="1.0" encoding="UTF-8"?>